Quickstart — stand up a coalition

 publishes a per-coalition directory.
 Assumptions:

-- The citizens to be referenced exist.
+- The members to be referenced exist.
 If any are block- building lattices not yet run by the operator, follow the builder operator quickstart first; if any are standalone organisms not yet run, follow the organism crate’s runbook.

 - The coalition meta-crate (